Should You Choose Bamboo Flooring? Pros and Cons

 To note, special weaving methods result in the strength and durability of types of bamboo floors which affects in terms of water resistance.
 Certain types can serve more reliably than its average counterparts.
 This material is much more likely to be less affected if exposed to water.
 It is equally important to be conscious of the environment in which the floors will be installed.
 For instance, it is advisable to install this material in areas where humidity doesn’t fluctuate more than 15 degrees.
 Since it does not have uniform density, a wide swing in humidity can cause shrinkage to occur in some situations.

 Overall, this material can be installed anywhere with the exception of the washroom.
 Even in the kitchen or the pantry, this material can be of great help if maintained accordingly.
 The advantage it possesses over other hardwood types, such as the clean and aesthetic appeal, results in brightening the space even more.
-Even though it is not waterproof, certain types such as woven bamboo, have the characteristics of water resistance, more so than their average counterparts or other types of hardwood floors.
+Even though it is not waterproof, certain types such as woven, have the characteristics of water resistance, more so than their average counterparts or other types of hardwood floors.

-Is Bamboo Floor Pet-Friendly?
+Is Bamboo Pet-Friendly?

-Game room with pool table, tinted windows and table For a pet-friendly household, this floor type comes really handy to save both your pet and the house.
+For a pet-friendly household, this floor type comes really handy to save both your pet and the house.
 Although it is not a hardwood, it shares similarities with hardwood.
 Bamboo has even been included in the Janka hardness test which is specified to determine the hardness of the wood types.
 It is generally agreed that the harder the wood is, the less prone the scratches are in any environment.

-Even if that’s the case, understandably, for a pet-friendly house, in particular for dogs, scratches can be a little too common of a problem.
+Even if thatโ€™s the case, understandably, for a pet-friendly house, in particular for dogs, scratches can be a little too common of a problem.
 Unlike many of the hardwood types out there prone to scratches, this type of material for floors can result in a seemingly lesser amount of scratches overall.

 Ideally, among the many types, a strand-woven variety, which is one of the stronger counterparts of bamboo flooring, is pretty much of an ideal solution for a pet-friendly flooring option to look out for.

-This floor covering is also ideal for pets for hygienic reasons because it doesn’t collect dust, unlike carpets.
+This floor covering is also ideal for pets for hygienic reasons because it doesnโ€™t collect dust, unlike carpets.
 The ease of the cleaning process is another practical reason to be counted.
 Some come with an additional approach of an anti-slip lacquer, which makes it easy for the pets to move around freely as the material becomes less slippery.
 Additionally, the durability and the go green concepts with clean aesthetics are combined in a bamboo floor, which makes the majority of pet owners quite satisfied with the end results.
+For more ideas, visit our page on the different types of flooring here.

 Similar Posts